-Thanks to dozens of observations and studies of astronauts living in microgravity, we can see the many aspects of ageing almost right before our eyes because living in space is like an accelerated form of ageing, and for humans on earth, it’s pretty much like watching time-lapse photography.
+Thanks to many dozens of observations and studies of astronauts living in microgravity, we can see the many aspects of aging almost right before our eyes, because living in space is like an accelerated form of aging, and for humans on earth it’s pretty much like watching time-lapse photography.

 Similarities Between Space Flight/Bed Rest and Aging

-According to Dr. William Evans – an exercise scientist, pioneer in the field of age reversal, and one of NASA’s leading researchers of the effects of microgravity on ageing – prolonged space flight results in remarkable physical changes, which are astonishingly similar to our journey into old age.
+According to Dr. William Evans, exercise scientist, pioneer in the field of age reversal and one of NASA’s leading researchers of the effects of microgravity on aging, prolonged space flight results in remarkable physical changes, which are astonishingly similar to our journey into old age.

-Several years ago, Dr. Evans conducted a series of weight-training studies with sixty, seventy, eighty- and ninety-year-old men and women.
-He found that strength gains were achieved by up to 175 percent in just a matter of weeks.
-Many participants increased their muscles’ size by 15 percent with just a few basic strength exercises.
+Several years ago, exercise scientist Dr. Evans conducted a series of weight-training studies with sixty, seventy, eighty- and ninety-year-old men and women, and he found that strength gains were achieved by up to 175 percent in just a matter of weeks.
+Many of the participants increased the size of their muscles by 15 percent with just a few basic strength exercises.

 With those bigger, stronger muscles, some of them were able to get out of their wheelchairs or put down their crutches and canes.
-Most were surprised to find that the simple act of building muscle with light – ten and fifteen-pound – weights was enough to transform their overall quality of life.
+Many of these people were surprised to find that the simple act of building muscle with light – ten and fifteen-pound – weights was enough to transform their overall quality of life.

-Most people think that ageing is an unstoppable force, a progressive slide into infirmity.
-Still, our long-term health is mainly determined by the lifestyle choices we make throughout our lives.
+Most people think that aging is an unstoppable force, a progressive slide into infirmity, but our long-term health is mainly determined by the lifestyle choices we make throughout our lives.

 Diet and exercise affect our health at the cellular level far before we notice the physical signs of aging.
-If we invest in our health with the same approach for retirement … a little each day … we can enjoy a long lifespan and an equally long health span.
+If we invest in our health with the same approach that we do investing for retirement … a little each day … we can enjoy a long lifespan and an equally long health span.

 So let me ask you a question: